 What is vascular dementia?

-Vascular dementia refers to a progressive decline in memory and cognitive functioning caused by a blockage or reduction in the blood flow to the brain.
+Vascular dementia refers to a progressive decline in memory and cognitive functioning caused by a blockage or reduction in the blood flow to the brain, often as the result of a stroke.
 When the blood supply to the brain is interrupted, brain cells are deprived of vital oxygen and nutrients, causing damage to the cortex of the brain—the area associated with learning, memory, and language.
-Vascular dementia is the second most common type of dementia after Alzheimer's disease, accounting for up to 40 percent of dementia cases in older adults.
+Vascular dementia is the second most common type of dementia after Alzheimer’s disease, accounting for up to 40 percent of dementia cases in older adults.

 Depending on the person, and the severity of the stroke or strokes, vascular dementia may come on gradually or suddenly, and can range from mild to severe.
-Currently, there is no known cure for vascular dementia, but there are steps you can take to help prevent strokes, compensate for cognitive losses, and slow its development.
+While there is currently no cure for vascular dementia, there are plenty of steps you can take to slow its development, prevent further strokes, compensate for cognitive losses, and maximize your quality of life.

 Multi-infarct dementia: The most common type of vascular dementia